gemc/home/_documentation/geometry.md

 layout: default
 title: Geometry
 order: 1
-description: Build detectors, assign sensitivity.
+description: Build detectors, create materials, assign sensitivity.
 ---

 A detector in gemc is composed by one or more *sytems*, each a hierarchical collection of volumes.